 2008 – Coast Guard UAS (UAV) Program Office Established

 Today’s Unmanned Aerial Vehicles (UAVs) owe much to the design of the cruise missiles that were used in World War II by the US and British forces.
-At the close of World War II, Chance Vought Aircraft, a company with no missile experience, was contracted to develop new machines.
+At the close of World War II, Chance Vought Aircraft, a company with no missile experience, was contracted to further develop the concept.
 What won Vought the contact was that the proposed test missile would have landing gear, which would help save cost.
 This was the beginning of the modern UAV/UAS.

 A UAS is an aircraft that flies without a crewmember on board the aircraft.
 To distinguish UASs from missiles, a UAS is defined as a reusable vehicle capable of controlled, sustained, level flight controlled from a Ground Control Station (GCS) and powered by a jet or reciprocating engine.
 There are a wide variety of UAS shapes, sizes, configurations, and characteristics.